elixirhealth/design-docs/docs/DD01-backend-app-architecture/README.md

 - entities
 - documents

-#### backend services
+#### Backend Services

 All frontend requests will initially go to the Circulation aggregation/routing service.
 The service will be very thin, containing no business logic.
 It's entire job is to route frontend requests to the appropriate backend service(s).

 The Users domain will contain two services:
-- Identity manages user data
+- *Identity* manages user data
 	- endpoints
-		- get and CRUD name, contact info, client devices
+		- lookup and CRUD name, contact info, client devices
-		- get and CRUD user -> entity relationships
+		- lookup and CRUD user -> entity relationships
 		- authenticate user
 			- most likely will delegate to a 3rd party like [Auth0](https://auth0.com)
 	- storage: (GCP managed) Postgres